Posted on 20 October 2025

 pro forma cash flow statement

 A pro forma cash flow statement is a financial tool businesses use to estimate future cash inflows and outflows.
 It projects the impact of various activities like operations, investments, and financing decisions.
-Companies rely on this statement for budgeting, forecasting, and evaluating the financial impact of future scenarios, such as expansion or new projects.

 Key Takeaways